Kenya opposition leader swears himself in as 'president'

 "The criminal law of the Republic of Kenya stipulates that sort of process is high treason ...
 It is high treason of the persons involved, and any other person facilitating that process," he added.

+Observers had feared that Tuesday's protest could lead to more public unrest.
+But in opposition strongholds -- where much of the post-election violence has erupted -- it appeared to be business as usual.
+In Nairobi's Kibera slum, vendors set up their shops and residents went about their day as normal.
+Jubilant supporters emerged in celebration after Odinga took the symbolic oath.

-Observers fear that Tuesday's protest could lead to more public unrest.
-At least 92 people were killed in election-related violence, according to a report from Kenya's National Commission on Human Rights.
+At least 92 people have been killed during the protracted election period, according to a report from Kenya's National Commission on Human Rights.

+Odinga has been somewhat ambiguous about his future plans.
+Speaking recently on KTN, he told Kenyans "to hold their horses."

+"Let them hold their horses they will be told outside the swearing in.
+We will make an announcement as far as what will happen going forward," Odinga said.